 - 14 RV spaces

 - 1 group space (up to 35 people)

 There are no electrical hookups in Goblin Valley State Park.

-There are seasonal showers.
+While the campground is open year-round, the showers are seasonal.
 These typically close between November and March.

 Camping fees are $35 for night and include the park’s entrance fee.
 An additional vehicle is $20 per night.

-The yurts have both heating and air conditioning.
+The Goblin Valley yurts have both heating and air conditioning.
 Check with reserveamerica.com for rates and availability.